 Note that the examples presented below use 2015 PUMS data to demonstrate the use of the generalized standard error formulas.
+The design factors for 2015 are located at the end of the 2015 1-year PUMS Accuracy document.

 Example 1 - Using Design Factors to Estimate a Total